Lois has over ten years' experience in the home/herbal remedy field. She seeks to inform her readers and help them save money.

 Do not combine American ginseng with aspirin.

 If you are on blood thinners, avoid American ginseng.
-This herb may cause your blood clot at a slower rate.
-Therefore, if you are prone to getting cuts, avoid this herb since it will make you bleed for a longer period time.
+This herb may cause your blood to clot at a slower rate.
+Therefore, if you are prone to getting cuts, avoid this herb since it will make you bleed for a longer period of time.

 If you have diabetes, do not use large amounts of ginseng because it can lower your blood sugar to a dangerously low level.
 Talk to your Dr. about how much of this herb you should use.